 Enjoy a Low Cost of Living in Thailand

-You can live well in Thailand for less than $2000 per month.
+You can live well in Thailand for just under $2,000 per month.

 Where you decide to settle will have a large impact on your monthly expenses—a view of rice paddies from your balcony will be less expensive than looking out over the waves crashing onto a sandy beach.
 And a modern condo in one of Bangkok’s many bustling neighborhoods is not going to come dirt cheap.

-This gives a monthly total of $1800 to $2,300, which would be a realistic budget for a retired couple living in various parts of the country and dining on a mixture of local and international foods.
+This would be a realistic budget for a retired couple living in various parts of the country and dining on a mixture of local and international foods.
 When you realize that Chiang Mai has a population of several hundred thousand and comes with all the amenities of a large, modern city, you can appreciate just how low some of these costs are.